gravity-ui/yagr/docs/index.md

 ## Why Yagr?

 Why not to use uPlot directly? uPlot is very flexible library, and it provides amazing API to create your own plugins and implement different visualizations, but uPlot is too low level library.
-If you need a lot of common for chart [features](#features) such as [legend tooltip](./plugins/tooltip.md#tooltip), [stacking](./api/scales.md#stacking), [normalization](./api/scales.md#Normalization) etc then you should implement them by yourself if you choose uPlot.
+If you need a lot of common for chart [features](#features) such as [legend tooltip](./plugins/tooltip.md#tooltip), [stacking](./api/scales.md#stacking), [normalization](./api/scales.md#normalization) etc then you should implement them by yourself if you choose uPlot.
 Yagr already have implented much of that features.
 Yagr pretty much configurable, and you can extend it or customize view and behavior, and also it allows to extend uPlot object directly.

 ## Why not Yagr

-If you doesn't need Yagr features but need something specific which is not implemented in Yagr then you should use uPlot directly or welcome to the issues(#@TODO).
-Otherwise, I recommend to use Yagr and try to extend it, feel free to ask questions and bring you ideas into our [Issues Page](#@TODO).
+If you doesn't need Yagr features but need something specific which is not implemented in Yagr then you should use uPlot directly or welcome to the issues.
+Otherwise, I recommend to use Yagr and try to extend it, feel free to ask questions and bring you ideas into our [Issues Page](https://github.com/yandex-cloud/yagr/issues).

 ## Features